 I read, lurked, commented, and emailed with a lot of my favorite writers, and finally in late 2009 I started up the gaming blog Gamer Melodico with three friends.
-I ran the site and worked my ass off for a year, putting up a ton of posts and figuring out how, exactly, I wanted to write about games.
+I ran the site and worked my ass off for a year, putting up a ton of posts and figuring out how I wanted to write about games.
 During that time I made friends with a whole lot of fantastic people and started to freelance for Paste Magazine and Joystiq and Edge magazine.
 I also got some stuff published at Kotaku, and generally became more and more present on the scene.

-After that, I took over for Jason Killingsworth as Games Editor at Paste and ran the gaming site there for a while, and had a freakin blast doing it.
+After that, I took over for Jason Killingsworth as Games Editor at Paste and ran the gaming site there for a while, and had a blast doing it.
 A short time later I was given the chance to join the team at Kotaku as full-time features editor.
 In December of 2015 I took the role of deputy editor, directly under editor-in-chief Stephen Totilo.
 I helped run the site during a particularly challenging (but never boring!) eight months before deciding that I was too far removed from the New York office to be an effective manager, and that I’d rather focus exclusively on writing.
 In July of 2016, I moved into the role of editor-at-large, and spent the next two years writing pretty much whatever I wanted.
 During that time I also fell in love with podcasting, thanks to my time producing Kotaku Splitscreen with my co-host/co-founder Jason Schreier and our third co-host Maddy Myers.

 I’m still a co-host of Kotaku Splitscreen, which, happily, lets me keep a toe in the world of video games.
 Some of my favorite games include Grim Fandango, Far Cry 2, Portal, No One Lives Forever, Half-Life 2, Rock Band 2, Bloodborne, Final Fantasy Tactics, The Last of Us, Zelda: Breath of the Wild, 80 Days, Persona 4, The Elder Scrolls: Morrowind, Warcraft 2, Journey, Undertale, Divinity: Original Sin 2, The Secret of Monkey Island, The Witcher 3, and doubtless a bunch more that I’m forgetting.